 There are many things to look out for during tax time, but one thing that is mentioned far too little is that of tax considerations regarding trusts.
 In this article, we will delve into trusts and how to ensure you meet the ATO’s compliance requirements.

 It is important to note that as a trustee, you can be taxed at a rate of 47%.
-To avoid this trustee assessment rate, you must ensure that you make beneficiaries entitled to all of the income of the trust before 30 June 2020.
+To avoid this trustee assessment rate, you must ensure that you make beneficiaries entitled to all of the income of the trust before 30 June each year.
 You should consider using percentages to reduce the extent that the ATO adjustments could result in tax at the top marginal tax rate.

 It is also vital to review your trust deed before you make distributions to ensure that the deed is appropriate for distributions and future income years.
 Further, reviewing your deed will ensure that proposed distributions are made to eligible beneficiaries and that the requirements for valid distributions will be satisfied.

 The meaning of income also needs to be understood for the purposes of the trust estate.
 The taxable income of a trust is allocated to beneficiaries based on their proportionate entitlement to income of the trust for trust purposes.
 Therefore, it is vital to review the trust deed to determine how income is defined; ensuring resolutions are effective in distributing all trust income and thereby avoiding trustee assessment.

 You should also ensure that trustee resolutions are made before the year-end.
 In preparing resolutions, you may not be required to have full documentation of the trustee resolution by 30 June unless required by the trust deed.
 Despite this, the ATO will expect evidence of decisions made by the trustee through either rough notes or documents prepared i.e. spreadsheets, budgets and mapping documents.